Child Custody Mediation FAQ

 Why Should I Try Mediation Instead of Going to Court for a Child Custody Dispute?

 Mediation programs are used for a variety of issues but are often used for family law disputes.
 This is because emotions are usually running high in these situations.
-In a battle over the custody of the child, a judge in a trial may make a decision which satisfies neither party.
+In a battle over the custody of the child, a judge in a trial may make a decision that satisfies neither party.
 The process is also emotionally taxing and expensive.

 In mediation, the parties work together with a neutral third party to reach a custody agreement or parenting plan.
 The agreement or plan will be tailored to their unique situation and meet the child's needs.
 Mediation can be a less adversarial and more effective way to resolve custody disputes than going to court.